Maharashtra State Board of Technical Education

 The Maharashtra State Board of Technical Education (MSBTE) is an autonomous board of education in the state of Maharashtra, India.
 It designs and implements diploma, post diploma and advanced diploma programs to affiliated institutions.
 The board was established in 1963 to cater the increasing needs of affiliated institutions and their students.

 History

 The establishment of a separate board responsible for higher education dates back to 1963.
 Before the country's independence for British Raj, diploma courses in Engineering and Technology were provided institutions like the College of Engineering, Pune, Veermata Jijabai Technological Institute, Mumbai, Cusrow Wadia Institute of Technology, Pune and Government Polytechnic, Nagpur.
 A Directorate of Technical Education was set up in 1948 to control technical education in all levels.
 As industrial development increased, the demand for diploma courses also did, and the government established a separate Board of Technical Examinations in August 1963.
 It was later renamed to Maharashtra State Board of Technical Education and given an autonomous status in 1999.

 MSBTE conduct Summer and Winter Exams every six months.
 The Summer exams are held during April/May Month and Winter exams are held during November/December month.

+MSBTE also conducts industrial training for 4th semester engineering diploma students after their 4th semester examination.
+The duration of this industrial training is six weeks.